DataBiosphere/terra/docs/dev-guides/intellij.md

 ![builder](./images/intellij/builder.png)

 ## Navigation
+Some of the most common navigation commands are below.
+Several  more are available in the Navigate menu.
 ### Back and Forward
 Cmd+Opt+left/right navigate back and forth through history.
-This isuseful especially for jumping around withing one or two files.
+This is useful especially for jumping around withing one or two files.
 ### Navigate by word or token
 Option+Left moves one word to the left, Opt+Right moves to the right.
 Left and right